ThomasDelatte/ai-governance-portfolio/README.md

 The projects are designed to be standalone, but they also build a coherent portfolio narrative:

-1. **Project 01** shows governance of a traditional ML model.
+1. **Project 01** shows governance of a traditional ML model
-2. **Project 02** extends the governance approach to GenAI and RAG systems.
+2. **Project 02** extends the governance approach to GenAI and RAG systems
-3. **Project 03** moves from individual systems to enterprise-level AI governance readiness.
+3. **Project 03** moves from individual systems to enterprise-level AI governance readiness

 ---